kNickerzz/qb-radialmenu/README.md

 **QB-Core dependencies removed to work with ESX**

 # qb-radialmenu
-Radial Menu Used With QB-Core :arrows_counterclockwise:
+Radial Menu Used With QB-Core modified for ESX :arrows_counterclockwise:

 **Now using FontAwesome Icons!**
 To change icons get the name from [FontAwesome](https://fontawesome.com/v5.0/icons?d=gallery&p=2&s=brands,light,regular,solid&m=free) (v5) and use the icon's name in the config.lua for the icon (no `fa-` or `#` just the name like `arrow-right`)